 An essential step before a Bitcoin transaction is deemed legitimate.
 A confirmation refers to a Bitcoin transaction being included in a block.
-Each subsequent confirmation is then a new block being added after the block that includes your transaction and thereby drastically decreases the probability of a transaction being reversed..
-Multiple confirmations (often above six) are recommended before assuming a transaction is final But this is generally only relevant for sending large sums because the likelihood of a chain re-organisation or chain-split is extraordinarily low on Bitcoin (but very high on all other cryptocurrencies).
+Each subsequent confirmation is then a new block being added after the block that includes your transaction and thereby drastically decreases the probability of a transaction being reversed.
+Multiple confirmations (often above six) are recommended before assuming a transaction is final but this is generally only relevant for sending large sums because the likelihood of a chain re-organisation or chain-split is extraordinarily low on Bitcoin (but very high on all other cryptocurrencies).
 Therein lies one of Bitcoin’s core value propositions.
 An extremely high security and transaction finality guarantee.
 Before being confirmed, a Bitcoin transaction will simply be pending and exists in the “mempool”, not in the blockchain.

 This refers to a steep (and often unexpected) drop in the market.
 Crashes occur in all markets, particularly after spectacular up movements where people want to cash out & ‘take a profit”.
 The higher something has run in a short period of time, and the greater the mania, the more severe a crash can seem.
 This is quite normal behaviour in markets which are merely representations of mass human psychology, fear and greed.

 A general term that’s used to describe digital currencies, tokens and technologies that are similar to Bitcoin in terms of technical design.
 Bitcoin is often referred to as a cryptocurrency; however, it’s fundamentally different because it is not issued by a group, foundation, organisation or bank.
 It’s truly apolitical, open money enforced at the level of the individual.
-It’s the only non-fiat form of money that exists and is now being recognised by experts as being distinct from the generalised term due to its superior attributes, level of decentralisation, censorship resistance, perfect scarcity, stability, durability, portability, divisibility and scarcity.
+It’s the only non-fiat form of money that exists and is now being recognised by experts as being distinct from the generalised term due to its superior attributes, level of decentralisation, censorship resistance, perfect scarcity, stability, durability, portability, and divisibility.

 Another name for “cryptocurrency” in which there is no central control, repository of information, management and no central point of failure.
-A decentralised currency aims to cut out the middle-man and allow users to trade directly with one-another in a peer-to-peer fashion, but more importantly establish a network that is censorship resistant because the rules are enforced by the individual node operators, and not some single operator..
+A decentralised currency aims to cut out the middle-man and allow users to trade directly with one-another in a peer-to-peer fashion, but more importantly establish a network that is censorship resistant because the rules are enforced by the individual node operators, and not some single operator.
 A centralised currency, on the other hand, is issued, managed, controlled and fundamentally owned by a central authority, such as a central bank, cartel of banks or a government.

 Many beginners have the misconception that Bitcoin is no longer decentralised as users often need to access it through a centralised exchange, or payment processor.
 However, this only refers to the onramp and offramp point.
 Bitcoin itself is the most decentralised and robust network ever created by mankind and is now fundamentally impossible to censor.
 By operating on a Bitcoin standard, you are free to choose where and how you store your Bitcoin, whom to send it to and you have the opportunity to be liberated from the coerced centralisation of today’s financial system (where users must use a certain currency and abide by its regulations, which you had no say in).